AgrDataSci/climatrends/README.md

 ```

-The indices can be splitted for in intervals for series analysis.
+The indices can be splitted in intervals for series analysis.
 Here we get the temperature indices with intervals of 30 days.

 ```r